-Together, these Outputs will provide the UN system with evidence-based options on preventive action in non-mission settings, in support of the UN’s three reform agendas.
-They will provide the UN with concrete insights that can be used in training, induction and guidance materials to improve how the RC system engages to prevent conflict.
-Beyond the conclusion of the project, UNU-CPR will leverage its strong and ongoing relationships with UNDP, DPA, DOCO, the EOSG, and other parts of the UN system to provide advice and follow-up as needed on the continued uptake of the project’s findings.
-This will help ensure that over the coming period that the RC system is able to show more clearly tangible improvements on the ground, in support of the SG’s reform initiative.
+After conclusion of the project, UNU-CPR will leverage its strong and ongoing relationships with various parts of the UN system to provide advice and follow-up as needed to ensure continued uptake of the project’s findings.
+This will help to ensure that the RC system can show clearly tangible improvements on the ground, in support of the UN.